Deck your halls with Target's gorgeous new holiday decorations | CNN Underscored

 Hearth & Hand With Magnolia 6-Foot Faux Mistletoe Plant Garland ($19.99; target.com)

 Merry and bright, indeed!
-Target has hundreds of new stockings options on their site this year, but we’re smitten with the simple and sweet design of this one, with its red and white pinstripe pattern and the cute pom pom details.
+Target has hundreds of new stocking options on its site this year, but we’re smitten with the simple and sweet design of this one, with its red-and-white pinstripe pattern and the cute pom-pom details.

 Hearth & Hand With Magnolia Pre-Lit Artificial Pine Christmas Tree (starting at $149.99; target.com)

 If you know, you know: Artificial Christmas trees are the mess-free miracles we all need in our lives.
-This one is an ultra-realistic stunner that comes in 5- and 7-feet-tall sizes, and given it’s narrow size, will work beautifully in smaller spaces.
+This one is an ultra-realistic stunner that comes in 5- and 7-feet-tall sizes, and given its narrow size, it will work beautifully in smaller spaces.

 Wondershop Split Willow Christmas Tree Collar ($40; target.com)